shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 <img src="https://github.com/user-attachments/assets/e9d8cdd7-73ea-4a92-acfb-1fe8081837f0" width="516.75" height="379.75"/>

 ##### Neck Assembly
-The neck will require a M3 hex screwdriver, 1 servo horn, 1 black M3 screw, 4 silver M3 screws and 4 black rubber spacers from the motor package, 1 JST cable, 4 M3 x 16 mm hex screws, and 4 square nuts.
+The neck will require:
+ - an M3 hex screwdriver
+ - 1 servo horn
+ - 1 black M3 screw from the motor package
+ - 4 black rubber spacers from the motor package
+ - 4 silver servo horn M3 screws
+ - 1 JST cable
+ - 4 M3 x 16 mm hex screws
+ - 4 M3 square nuts

 As recommended with every step, it is best to pre-thread the screw holes on the 3D printed parts.

 First, add the black rubber spacers to all screw notches of the Neck motor.
 Next, you’ll want to add 4 square nuts to the spaces available on the empty motor space on the top of the chest piece.
 Using the M3 x 16 mm screws, attach the Neck motor.
 Next, add a servo horn using the silver M3 screws to the placement located on the bottom of the Neck piece.
 It will be easier to add the servo horn to the piece first than attaching it to the motor.
 After attaching the servo horn onto the Neck piece, you can add the Neck piece onto the Neck motor and secure it with a black M3 screw.